Oumaima-Ramdani/CarteSwica_Project/README.md

 from pytesseract import Output from easyocr import Reader

+### 3. Download and extract the necessary resources :
+Run the following command to download the necessary files: "!wget https://pyimagesearch-code-downloads.s3-us-west-2.amazonaws.com/easy-ocr-tutorial/easy-ocr-tutorial.zip
+!unzip -qq easy-ocr-tutorial.zip
+%cd easy-ocr-tutorial"

+The script will extract the files into a folder named easy-ocr-tutorial.

-### 3. Setting Up Input and Output Folders :
+### 4. Setting Up Input and Output Folders :

 1. Create a folder named "input" on your desktop.
-2. Place all the insurance card images you want to process in this "input" folder.
+2. Place all the insurance card images you want to process in a folder named "input" inside the easy-ocr-tutorial directory.
-3. Create a folder named "output" on your desktop.
+4. Create a folder named "output" on your desktop.
-4. Replace the `input_folder` and `output_folder` paths in the script with the paths to your input and output folders.
+5. Replace the `input_folder` and `output_folder` paths in the script with the paths to your input and output folders.
-5. Run the script in your Python environment.
+6. Run the script in your Python environment.

-### 4. Configuring  Output and Input Folder Paths :
+### 5. Configuring  Output and Input Folder Paths :

 1. Create a folder named "output_final" on your desktop.
 2. Replace the output folder path (output_folder) in the script with the path to your "output_final" folder.